 In between Daytona Beach on the East Coast and St. Pete Beach on the West Coast, we found a piece of authentic Florida far away from Minnie Mouse and Miami Beach.
 The Sunshine State didn’t live up to its name in this weekend getaway, but proved to be a great destination nonetheless.

-In need of warmer temperatures, I booked a little getaway to Seville in December.
+In need of warmer temperatures, we booked a little getaway to Seville in December.
 It was surprisingly cold, but there was plenty of sunshine and Andalusian charm to keep us warm.
+These are my ten favorites for a first time in sunny Seville.